PLANET ORYXS - MORRIAN CITY

 Dion used the knife to slash the air between them, encouraging Krause to shift away from the blade and loosen his grip.

 A hot jet of fire blew past Dion’s face, blocking his view.
-Dion turned his knife hand to cut at the arm that still pinned him, but something clamped around his wrist and twisted it uncomfortably the other direction.
+Dion turned his knife hand to cut at the arm that still pinned him, but something clamped around his wrist and twisted it uncomfortably in the other direction.

 Panic filled Dion’s heart when he saw the face in front of him as the flames cleared.
 He felt the knife slip from his shaking hand.
-It wasn’t Krause’s amalgamation of facial features, it was Ren.
+It wasn’t Krause’s amalgamation of facial features; it was Ren.

 Dion was a dead man that still drew breath.

 A fist landed hard in Dion’s stomach, making him slump to the floor.
-Ren whistled sharply and without another word Krause took hold of Dion’s feet and dragged a struggling Dion over to the table in the middle of the room.
+Ren whistled sharply and without another word, Krause took hold of Dion’s feet and dragged a struggling Dion over to the table in the middle of the room.
 Each corner of the table was fitted with restraints.

 “You should feel thankful,” Ren said as the other two men hoisted the writhing Dion to the table and strapped him down, “Mr Yoshida has decided to give you a second chance to redeem yourself.”

 Oskar joined them, carrying a familiar brown paper bag and a small toolbox.
 He placed both down beside Dion without looking at him.
-It almost seemed like he was deliberately avoiding eye contact.
+It seemed like he was deliberately avoiding eye contact.
 Oskar looked unwell.

 “I’m sure he’ll make his way into your heart soon enough,” cooed Ren.